zartech123/react-client-info/README.md

 # react-client-info
-React JS application that provide Information such as IP Address, Memory, Client Device, Battery and Network Downlink Speed
+React JS application that provide Information such as IP Address, Memory, Client Device, Battery and Network Downlink Speed from Client.

-There are several information that capture from Client
+There are several information that captured :

 - IP Address and Client Device
 This Application use API from https://ipapi.co/json to get some information such as :